stand-art/jaxn/Discussion.md

 # Discussion

-## Comments

-A library that conforms to JAXN *must* ignore comments, they shall not be part of the data model (unlike, say, XML libraries where XML comments are often nodes in the resulting object).
-JAXN comments, when parsed, shall not be exposed to the user of the library or in any way influence the behaviour of the library.
-This improves interoperability and ensures that the main concern why comments are not part of JSON is taken care of.

-## White-space

-Other libraries sometimes allow additional white-space characters.
-We do not see a real-world use-case for those, as we believe they are often added by mistake and we do not support people making mistakes, we support features that provide additional value.

 ## Data model extensions

 Most "relaxed JSON" extensions focus on the syntax of the string representation.
 They sometimes do extend the data model, but they don't say so clearly or are even unaware of it.
 JAXN goes further, by clearly specifying which additional values and data types a library could support and how such support should be implemented.
 This allows users to know what to expect from a JAXN-compatible library, or, looking at it from the other side, search for a JAXN-compatible library when they know that they need certain extensions to the data model.